Sick woman sitting on couch with lemon

 During recovery, your liver is playing catch-up.
 Meanwhile, other organs that have been affected, such as your brain and nervous system, are also trying to revert to their normal functions.
 It's pretty amazing teamwork!

-Here's a more detailed look at what the road to recovery might entail:
+How long does alcohol poisoning last?
+Let’s take a more detailed look at what the road to recovery might entail.

 First 6-12 Hours: Emergency Treatment

 This phase often requires medical intervention — healthcare professionals might provide breathing support, fluids, and other necessary treatments to stabilize the body.
-During this period, the focus is on eliminating the alcohol from the bloodstream and maintaining vital functions such as breathing and heart rate.
+During this period, the person is likely unable to care for themselves.
+The focus is on eliminating the alcohol from the bloodstream and maintaining vital functions such as breathing and heart rate.

 When someone is admitted to the hospital with suspected alcohol poisoning, the first few hours are crucial.
 Here’s what happens during this initial phase:

 • Immediate assessment.
-Medical professionals first assess the patient's vitals, including blood pressure, heart rate, and temperature.
+Doctors first assess the patient's vitals, including blood pressure, heart rate, and temperature.
 Blood tests may be conducted to measure the blood alcohol concentration and determine any other complications.

 • Breathing support.
-For patients having difficulty breathing or those whose breathing becomes shallow, they might use a breathing tube or a ventilator to make sure they’re getting enough oxygen.
+For patients having difficulty breathing or those whose breathing becomes shallow, physicians might use a breathing tube or a ventilator to make sure they’re getting enough oxygen.

 Keep in mind that in these first few hours, the patient might not be out of danger even if they regain consciousness.
 Their BAC can continue to rise, worsening their symptoms.

 This emergency treatment phase focuses on stabilizing the patient, keeping them safe, and mitigating the immediate dangers of the poisoning.
-Once they’re stabilized, the next phase of the recovery process begins.
+Once they’re stabilized, the next phase of the recovery can begin.

 Important Side Note: What Happens If Medical Treatment Isn’t Provided?

 • Escalating danger.
-Without medical intervention, the effects of alcohol poisoning can escalate rapidly.
-Blood alcohol concentration (BAC) continues to rise, further impacting the central nervous system, which can lead to severe impairment of breathing, heart rate, and other essential functions.
+Without medical intervention, the effects of alcohol poisoning can escalate rapidly as blood alcohol concentration (BAC) continues to rise.
+The person may start to experience shallow heart rate, low oxygen, seizure, coma, respiratory arrest, or even death.

 • Dehydration and electrolyte imbalance.
-Alcohol poisoning often leads to dehydration due to increased urine production.
-This, coupled with vomiting, can result in a significant loss of fluids and essential minerals.
-Dehydration can intensify, causing dizziness, seizures, and other complications.
+There’s often extreme dehydration due to loss of fluids and essential minerals that get flushed out of the body.
+Dehydration can keep getting worse, causing dizziness, seizures, and other complications.

 • Risk of aspiration.
 The impaired gag reflex in alcohol poisoning increases the risk of choking on vomit, which can be life-threatening if the vomit is inhaled into the lungs.

 • Potential organ damage.
-Organs such as the liver, pancreas, and brain are at risk of severe damage due to alcohol's toxic effects.
-Without medical intervention, these complications can worsen.
+The liver, pancreas, and brain are at risk of severe damage due to alcohol's toxic effects and ability to induce hypoxia (low blood oxygen).

 It's crucial to reiterate that alcohol poisoning is a medical emergency, and seeking immediate professional help is the best course of action.
-That said, there are still things we can do to help someone experiencing this serious condition:
+If necessary, there are still things we can do to support someone experiencing this serious condition.
+If we want to know how to treat alcohol poisoning at home, here are some things to keep in mind:

 • Perform CPR if necessary.
-Keep a close eye on the person's breathing and heart rate.
-If they stop breathing or their heartbeat becomes irregular, you might need to perform CPR if you're trained to do so.
+Keep a close eye on the person's breathing and heart rate — you might need to perform CPR if you're trained to do so.
+Avoid providing CPR if you are not trained, as you can make matters worse.
+Emergency personnel can help you over the phone, and if you have internet access, you can also follow along with videos that will guide you.

 Even after the initial danger of the first 6-12 hours, the body still has a lot of work to do, and the next 12-48 hours can be considered a kind of "reset" period.